alumni UBC

 Tickets are on sale now

 The alumni UBC 2024 Achievement Awards Dinner and Auction is one of UBC’s marquee, must-attend events.
 Tickets for this spectacular evening of celebration are now available for purchase.
-All proceeds from the silent auction will go towards the FORWARD for Students Affordability Initiative.
+All proceeds from the online auction will go towards the FORWARD for Students Affordability Initiative.

 Tuesday, November 19, 2024